 Home to charming towns, Phish, farm-to-table dining, and Ben & Jerry’s ice cream (along with claiming the title of the nation’s largest maple syrup producer), Vermont offers a lot in a small package.
 Despite its tiny size, the Green Mountain State also has the second smallest population in the nation, which means residents still have plenty of room to stretch out their legs.
 Voted the healthiest state in the union, filled with awe-inspiring scenery, and offering growing opportunities for building a great life, Vermont presents a lovely alternative to the crowded living in most parts of the Northeast.

 Are you considering a move to Vermont?
 If so, you’ve come to the right page.
 Great Guys Moving has created this informative guide to moving to Vermont (conveniently separated into the following sections).
-We hope this helps make your decision much easier!
+We hope this and our ranked list of trusted Vermont moving companies will help make your decision much easier!

 - Things to Consider Before Moving to Vermont